JuliaTagBot/LittleScienceTools/README.md

 ### Observable
 A type for computation of means and errors on means.
-New measurements can be taken using operator `&`.
+New observations can be taken using operator `&`.
 Kahan summation algorithm is used.
 ```julia
 nsamples = 10^6